How will LLG Tactical Coaching help you?

-Lorrie is well versed in providing support and tactical strategies that have a positive impact on your case and your general well being.
+Lorrie is well versed in providing support and tactical strategies that will have a positive impact on your case and your general well being.
 No stranger to family court procedure, Lorrie began her journey in 2011.
 Like most of you, she walked through the family court doors, with binders filled with evidence of abuse, confident and certain that the courts would help her to protect her three children.
 What she encountered that day was what she describes as walking into the twilight zone where everything was the opposite of what it should be.
 Instead of the children’s best interest, the court seemed to be more concerned with the abusive parents best interest.

 The Here and Now

-As for the present chapter, Lorrie founded LLG.Tactical.Coaching after a discussion with her associate, mentor, and friend, Tina Swithin.
-Tina approached her and asked her if she would like to coach clients who were facing false allegations of alienation.
-She struggled with the idea of charging for a service that she has been providing at no charge for some time.
-However, the number of people who need help were more than the hours Lorrie had available while working a full-time job.
-In order to provide help full time and be able to help more victims, Lorrie decided on a very small rate (in comparison to other divorce coaches and experts).
+As for the present chapter, Lorrie founded LLG Tactical Coaching after a discussion with her longtime friend and fellow advocate who gave her the push to begin consulting healthy parents who were facing false allegations of alienation.
+She struggled with the idea of charging for a service that she had been providing at no charge for some time.
+However, the number of people who need help were more than the hours available while working a full-time job.
+In order to provide help full time, and be able to assist more victims, Lorrie decided on a very small rate (in comparison to other divorce coaches and experts).

 LLG Tactical Coaching also offers payment plans, scholarships, and pro-bono services to those who are in dire financial need and cannot afford a service as such.
 Lorrie authored “Contested Custody with a Cluster B” an e-book, as well as creating the LLG Litigation Ledger, an all in one binder insert for documenting evidence, the first of it’s kind.
 In fact, Lorrie has created an entire Tactical Toolbox filled with all your family court needs.